-The John James Audubon’s Birds of America elephant folio, thematic exhibitions and archival materials, are on display in the Steven Schow’81 Gallery (Sawyer Library Rm 455) and the Founding Documents of the United States of America in the Chapin Gallery (Sawyer Library Rm 406).
+The John James Audubon’s Birds of America elephant folio, thematic exhibitions and archival materials appear in the Steven Schow’81 Gallery (Sawyer Library Rm 455) and the Founding Documents of the United States of America in the Chapin Gallery (Sawyer Library Rm 406).

 Monday through Friday, 10:00 a.m.- 5:00 p.m.

 Closed holidays and during College Winter break.